Inaya Folarin Iman: Political views

 Iman has criticised Black Lives Matter, seeing the movement as an "opportunistic pretext for an outpouring of self-righteous rage".
 Following the murder of George Floyd, Iman criticised comparisons between black people's experiences in the United Kingdom and the United States.
 Alongside Andrew Doyle, Claire Fox and others, she was co-signator of a letter in The Spectator which said that "activists, corporations and institutions seem to have seized the opportunity to exploit Floyd's death to promote an ideological agenda that threatens to undermine British race relations. ...
 We must oppose and expose the racial division being sown in the name of anti-racism."
-She has also called gestures such as "taking the knee" against racism as part of a culture war.
+She has also criticised gestures such as "taking the knee" against racism, which she sees as part of a culture war.

 Writing for Spiked, she rejected the claims of BLM that Britain is a racist society, saying that in the UK, "racial equality is near achieved and so-called structural racism has been almost totally eradicated".

-She has written for The Daily Telegraph, the Daily Mail, The Times, Spiked, Standpoint, BrexitCentral, gal-dem and the i.
-She has featured and made appearances on Politics Live, The Big Questions, Good Morning Britain, Sky News, Moral Maze, Vox and BBC Radio 5 Live.
+She has written for The Daily Telegraph, the Daily Mail, Spiked, and other national publications.
+She regularly features and makes appearances on Politics Live, The Big Questions, Sky News, Good Morning Britain, Sunday Morning Live, and Question Time.

-Electoral record

-1 The Conservative Party suspended Amjad Bashir on 20 November 2019.
-He still appeared on ballot papers under the Conservative label, as nominations had closed by the time of the suspension.